Iranks20/university-mgt-system-frontend/docs/FLOW_OVERVIEW_README.md

-# KCU Management System — Flow Overview (Non-Technical)
+# Kcu-mgt-system — Flow Overview (Non-Technical)

-This document explains, in simple terms, how the KCU Management System currently works with vClass/Moodle and how it will evolve into a full University Management System (ERP) that supports the whole student lifecycle.
+This document explains, in simple terms, how Kcu-mgt-system currently works with KClass and how it will evolve into a full University Management System (ERP) that supports the whole student lifecycle.

 It is written for both technical and non-technical readers.

-## Part 1: Current flow (today) — vClass/Moodle → KCU
+## Part 1: Current flow (today) — KClass → Kcu-mgt-system

 ### What is happening now

-Today, the KCU system is mainly supporting the Quality Assurance (QA) office.
-To help QA work accurately, the KCU system **pulls information from vClass/Moodle** so that:
+Today, Kcu-mgt-system is mainly supporting the Quality Assurance (QA) office.
+To help QA work accurately, Kcu-mgt-system **pulls information from KClass** so that:

-- Courses can be listed in KCU,
+- Courses can be listed in Kcu-mgt-system,
-- Students and lecturers can be identified in KCU,
+- Students and lecturers can be identified in Kcu-mgt-system,
 - Class lists (who belongs to which course) are available for QA tracking and reporting.

 ### What information we pull